Best Electric Guitars for Beginners: Top 10 Picks

 • Neck Shapes: These describe the profile of the back of the neck.

-• C-shape: A very common, comfortable, and versatile profile, suitable for most players.
+• C-shape: A common, comfortable, and versatile profile, suitable for most players.

-• D-shape: Flatter and broader, often preferred by players with larger hands or those who like a more substantial feel.
+• D-shape: Flatter and broader, often preferred by players with larger hands.

 Pickups: The Voice of the Guitar